-Our online assessment handbook outlines the University's policy relating to the different types of assessment you may have to complete for your modules.
+Our assessment handbook outlines the University's policy relating to the different types of assessment you may have to complete for your modules.
 It includes our general rules and regulations for submitting work and sitting examinations and should be referred to in conjunction with your module-specific information such as your Module guide and Assignment booklet which will tell you about the individual elements of assessment in the specific modules you are studying.

 If you are studying one of the short introductory modules in our Openings programme you should refer to the Assignment Booklet on your module site.

 - If you are studying on our Initial Teacher Education programme (PGCE or PGDE) use the Initial Teacher Education assessment handbook: PGCE/PGDE Scotland (210KB).

 This document is part of the student regulations which apply to all students of the OU.